JoshDoody/joshdoody.github.io/_posts/2016-11-06-software-developers-how-to-get-a-raise.md

 The obvious way to write more code is to work more hours.
 That *would* probably make you more valuable to your company, but it's not what I have in mind.
 Instead, look at "code" as something more than lines of code.
 Think of it as a tool to help do something.
 Instead of "write more code", we could say "build more tools".

 That's something you can probably do without working more hours.
 How?
-The obvious way is to get more efficient through practice and doing code reviews.
+The obvious way is to get more efficient through practice and code reviews.
 If you're more efficient, you can write more code in the same amount of time.

 Or what about learning a new part of the stack?
 If you mostly work on front-end code, instead of learning that new JS library, you could start learning the back-end part of your company's stack so you can work faster with fewer handoffs to other developers on your team.